-Who is subject to termination laws?
+Employees subject to termination laws

-Prohibited or restricted terminations
+Restricted or prohibited terminations

 Third-party approval for termination/termination documents